 This Event is in the past and is no longer available for sale.

-"Stars of the Alaskan Sky" is one hour in length, consisting of a live lecture and fulldome presentation by a professional astronomer.
+"Habitat Earth" is one hour in length, consisting of a 24 minute fulldome film and a live presentation by a professional scientist.
 Ticket reservations are available online only.
 Remaining tickets will be sold on a first-come, first-served basis at the door on the day of the show.
 The planetarium will open for seating 30 minutes before the start of each show.
 You must be in the theater 10 minutes before the show starts.
 Reserved seats will be released after this time to stand-by customers.
 There is no entry after the show begins.

 For more information, or to learn how to become a UAA Planetarium member please visit http://www.uaa.alaska.edu/planetarium/planetarium.